Frequently Asked Questions

 Enrichment-based approaches, like EpiPlex assay, remove unmodified sequences improving sensitivity, particularly for low stoichiometry sites, and reduces sequencing depth requirements.
 A key drawback of enrichment is the loss of absolute quantification of modification stoichiometry.
 However, through the use of spike-in standards, such as those included in the EpiPlex kit, relative quantification of modifications between samples can still be obtained.

-Do I get RNA-seq/Gene expression data from the EpiPlex kit?
+Do I get gene expression (RNA-seq) data from the EpiPlex assay?

 Yes, each sample includes reagents for a solution control that is unenriched by modifications and provides high quality RNA-seq data.
 Learn more.